staceynik/devops-for-programmers-project-77/README.md

 After executing the terraform apply command, Terraform will provide you with information about the created Droplet, including its IP address.

 Open your web browser and visit the Droplet's IP address to see the default Nginx page.

+7. Run the `make generate-inventory` command to generate an Ansible inventory file that includes the IP addresses of all the created resources.

+To access the newly created Droplets, you can connect using the following command: ssh root@<IP Address>.
+You can find the IP address in either the inventory file located in the Ansible directory or within the DigitalOcean project.

 ### Destroying Infrastructure